Donaim/proviral-pres1/slides.md

 <!--

+2. **Key Functionality**:

+What HIVIntact does is provide an automated discovery of genetic defects from a DNA sequence.

-1. **Introduction**:
+2. **Introduction**:

 CFEIntact is an essential part of the proviral pipeline.
 It started as a fork of HIVIntact and has evolved significantly since, to the point where the original publication was no longer correct for our version of HIVIntact.

-2. **Key Functionality**:

-What CFEIntact does is provide an automated discovery of genetic defects from a DNA sequence.

 3. **Main Anomalies Detected**: